Massachusetts Residential Lease Agreement

 Bed Bugs Informs tenants whether the property or an adjacent unit has a history of suspected bed bug infestation, and reminds the tenant of the obligation to report suspected infestation immediately.

 Late/Returned Check Fees Specifies late fees or returned check fees related to the lease.
 Massachusetts has no cap late fees (but they may only be charged after 30 days).
-Returned check fees have a $25 cap.
+Returned check fees have a $25 cap (or 1% of the face value, if the check is for more than $2,500).

 Medical Marijuana Use Informs tenants about policy related to medical marijuana use on the rental property.
 Some state laws allow landlords to restrict marijuana usage to non-smoking methods only, or allow use only in designated smoking areas.